Judiceratops

 Judiceratops (/ˌdʒuːdiːˈsɛrətɒps/ JOO-dee-SERR-ə-tops; meaning "Judith River horned face") is an extinct horned dinosaur.
 It lived around 78 million years ago, during the Late Cretaceous Period in what is now Montana, United States.
 Like other horned dinosaurs, Judiceratops was a large, quadrupedal herbivore.
 It is the oldest known chasmosaurine.

-Description
+Discovery

 The holotype YPM VPPU 022404 consists of an incomplete skull including the horns, parts of the frills, and fragments from the back of the frill.
-Other fragmentary specimens are known from the same area, which preserve distinctive features of the frill.
 Judiceratops shows a distinctive combination of characters, not seen in other ceratopsids.
+The postorbital (located above the eyes) horns are moderately elongate, inclined forward and outwards, and have an unusual teardrop-shaped cross section.Other fragmentary specimens are known from the same area, which preserve distinctive features of the frill.

+A referred specimen, YPM VPPU 023262, overlaps the holotype in two areas, including the distal blade of the squamosal, and the postorbital horns.
+It resembles the holotype in several features, including the shape of the marginal hornlets and the concave lateral margin of the distal blade.
+Critically, it shares the same unusual horn shape seen in the holotype, supporting referral of the two fossils to the same species, and it helps to provide additional information on the anatomy of Judiceratops.
+It shows that the animal had large scallops on the frill's proximal margins, and a very broad, platelike bar in the center of the frill.

+Description

 Its frill (parietal bone) has a broad midline bar, a rounded caudal margin, and reduced osteoderms (bony projections) on the rear edge of the frill, the epiparietals.
 The osteoderms on the lateral margins of the frill are large near the front, but small towards the back.
-The postorbital (located above the eyes) horns are moderately elongate, inclined forward and outwards, and have an unusual teardrop-shaped cross section.